davestanley/stochGENESIS/README.md

 ### 5. New GENEIS functions (under development)
-GENESIS functions for object manipulation:
+GENESIS functions for object manipulation.
+These are located in the funcs_GENESIS folder.

 - **stochastify:** Function to search through element trees and automatically convert deterministic channels to stochastic channels (assumes existing library of Markovian ion channels)